stashed/docs/docs/guides/advanced-use-case/cross-cluster-backup/index.md

 **Create Repository:**

 Now, create a `Repository` using this secret.
-Below is the YAML of `Repository` crd we are going to create,
+Below is the YAML of the `Repository` object we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1